saurabh-3896/RoboND-Search-Sample-Return/writeup_template.md

 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.
+The functions used in the Notebook Analysis steps are available perception.py.
+The task remaining used to combine them as we did process_image().
+The data was accessed using the Rover object.

+One issue I was facing was that though the code looked correct the rover was behaving as expected.Poor fidelity.
+After going throught the discussion forum I realised that the issue was because of the camera Calibration. it was done at a particular value of the gyroscope and when the rover moved on exteme terrains the logic of perception failed.

+Finally by trial and error I added condition to check if roll and pitch was in particular range before passing image to worldmap.This improved the fidelity many folds.
+      "
+      if roll <= 0.7 or roll >= 359.5:
+            if pitch <= 0.7 or pitch >= 359.5:
+              pass
+      "

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+One of the possible reason for the pipeline to fail is if the enviroment changes.
+That is if the threshold levels for terrain,obstacles and rocks change.
+One solution can to add Calibration for these as well along with camera.
+Using deep learning based segmentation can be more helpful in real world applications.

+I used Ubuntu 18.10 and did not find any option to change the resolution.
+I have used the default settings